RamiKrispin/deploy-flex-actions/README.md

 **Setting**

 To set containerized environment with VScode, we will create the `devcontainer.json` file under the `.devcontainer` folder.
 The `devcontainer.json` has the same functionality as the `docker-compose.yml` file.
-It provides VScode a set of instructions about the Docker environment settings.
+It provides VScode with a set of instructions about the Docker environment settings.
 Below you can see the `devcontainer.json` we will use in this project:

 ``` JSON
 {